oamg/leapp/docs/source/first-actor.md

         self.produce(Hostname(name=socket.getfqdn()))
 ```

-But we would like also to do some logging so we can see our actor at work.
+But we would also like to do some logging, so that we can see our actor at work.

 ```python
    def process(self):